-For faculty in Murphy Deming College of Health Sciences, please see Appendix IV Section 2.3.
-The provisions below apply to all other faculty members.
+- a.
+Faculty in Murphy Deming College of Health Sciences, please see Appendix IV Section 2.3. - b.
+Graduate faculty in Palmer College of Professional Studies and Gold College of Art and Sciences

-For full-time faculty members, teaching constitutes 70% of workload, generally met through seven three-credit undergraduate courses, or the equivalent.
-(The online equivalent of one in-seat class is 45 student credit hours.)
+For undergraduate faculty members, teaching constitutes 70% of workload, generally met by generating 360-480 student credit hours (SCH) per academic year.
 The remaining 30% of workload is made up of institutional and community service, scholarly/creative and professional activities, and any other specifically contracted responsibilities.
 Reassigned time (for additional advising, recruiting, or administrative work) must be approved by the VP/Dean of the relevant College.
 When faculty are contracted for overload teaching, all full-time faculty will be paid at the same rate, with no differentiation for faculty rank, highest degree attained, or time employed by the University.

+Exceptions to this workload policy, including those noted above, will be set forth in the faculty workload and special conditions sections of the contract which must be approved by the appropriate VP/Dean.